 If any checks have been conducted for volunteers, this will also be recorded on the SCR.
 If risk assessments are conducted to assess whether a volunteer should be subject to an enhanced DBS check, the risk assessment will be recorded.

 Written confirmation that supply agencies have completed all relevant checks will also be included.
-The school is free to record any other information it deems relevant.

 The details of an individual will be removed from the SCR once they no longer work at the school.